Kwesijay1/Automating_IAM/README.md

 # Automating IAM (Identity and Access Management) - Linux User Provisioning
-This lab exercise assists learners to write a Bash script to automate Identity and Access  Management (IAM) tasks in Linux
+This lab exercise assists learners to write a Bash script to automate Identity and Access  Management (IAM) tasks in Linux email notifications.

-This project automates the creation of Linux user accounts with email notifications.
 It reads user details from a CSV file, creates accounts with secure temporary passwords, forces password changes on first login, and sends credentials via email.

 ## ** Features**
 - **Bulk user creation** from a CSV file